 The primary raw materials used in manufacturing the Company's products are aluminum, steel, plastic, resins, stainless steel, copper, rubber and certain rare earth metals.
 Certain suppliers provide the Company with certain product parts and components.
-In some instances, the Company also purchases systems, components, raw materials and parts that are derived from a single source and which may represent an increased risk of supply disruptions.
+In some instances, the Company also purchases systems, components, raw materials and parts that are derived from a single source, which may represent an increased risk of supply disruptions.
 The Company cannot be certain that it will not experience supply problems, such as the untimely delivery of, or defects or variations in, raw materials, parts or components.
-Shortages of key components, such as semiconductors, can disrupt the Company's production.
-For example, the powersports vehicles and marine products industry have faced in recent months, and continue to face, a significant shortage of semiconductors, which has a complex supply chain with long lead times required to increase production and capacity.
-Such supply chain related disruptions can result in larger than usual production of substantially completed units awaiting missing components.
-Also, at present, there is still a risk of production stoppages and slowdowns in several jurisdictions where the Company operates, which could lead to further supply disruptions and delivery delays for the Company.
-Given this context, the Company has been forced to, and expects to continue to, take additional measures to secure its supply chain and maintain its production, including the use of expedited freight or air freight, resulting in additional costs for the Company.
+Shortages of key components, such as semiconductors, can also disrupt the Company's production.
+For example, the Powersports Products and Marine Products industry faced in the last year, and continue to face to a lesser extent, a shortage of semiconductors, which has a complex supply chain with long lead times required to increase production and capacity.
+Such supply chain related disruptions resulted in larger than usual production of substantially completed units awaiting missing components.
+Moreover, the Company faced, and could continue to face, a risk of production stoppages and slowdowns in several jurisdictions where the Company operates, which could lead to further supply disruptions and delivery delays for the Company.
+Given this context, the Company was forced to, and expects to continue to a lesser degree, take additional measures to secure its supply chain and maintain its production, including the use of expedited freight or air freight.

+resulting in additional costs for the Company.
 Additionally, various sources of supply-chain risk, including strikes or shutdowns at delivery ports, disruptions or shutdowns caused by health crisis such as the COVID-19 pandemic, or loss of or damage to goods while they are in transit or storage, could limit the supply of these raw materials and components.
 Any prolonged disruption in the supply chain could have a material adverse effect on the Company's operations or profitability and the insolvency, bankruptcy, financial restructuring or force majeure event of any critical suppliers could result in the Company incurring unrecoverable costs related to the financial work-out or resourcing costs of such suppliers and/or increased exposure for product liability, warranty or recall costs relating to the components supplied by such suppliers to the extent such supplier is not able to assume responsibility for such amounts.

-As well, the Company obtains certain of the raw materials, parts and components it uses from either sole suppliers or a limited number of suppliers.
-If these supply arrangements were terminated or interrupted for reasons such as supplied goods not meeting the Company's quality or safety standards or the suppliers' operations being disrupted as a result of a variety of internal or external risks, including a deterioration in general economic conditions, which may be the case as a result of the ongoing COVID-19 health crisis, the Company could have difficulty establishing substitute supply arrangements on satisfactory terms.
+As well, the Company obtains certain of the raw materials, parts and components it uses from either sole suppliers or a limited number of suppliers, exposing it to concentration risks.
+If these supply arrangements were terminated or interrupted for reasons such as supplied goods not meeting the Company's quality or safety standards or the suppliers' operations being disrupted as a result of a variety of internal or external risks, including a deterioration in general economic conditions, which may be the case as a result of the growing concerns of a potential recession in Canada, the U.S. and other regions where the Company operates, it could have difficulty establishing substitute supply arrangements on satisfactory terms.
 Problems with the Company's supplies could have a material adverse effect on the Company's business, results of operations or financial condition.